marsiloladejo7-wq/Maven-Roasters-Sales-Analysis/README.md

 I’m interested in a Data Analyst role in an organization where I can showcase my skills, take more responsibilities, continue to learn, an organization that I can grow with, where my work will be highly beneficial to the organization.

-You can reach me on ochukoejemudaro@gmail.com or [Twitter](https://twitter.com/iamochuks/) or [LinkedIn](https://www.linkedin.com/in/ochukoejemudaro01/)
+You can reach me on marsiloladejo7@gmail.com

 THANK YOU